deannaji/WebAppDevelopment/CPSC473-GradStudentProject/README.txt

-Title: CPSC473-02 Grad student project.
+Title: CPSC473-02 Grad student project -"Skimmed Hacker News".
 Name: Dean Naji

 Skimmed Hacker News:
 -------------------
-This project is about creating a website similar to "Hacker News", using new technologies.
+This project is about creating a website similar to "Hacker News", along with learning and using new technologies.
 User can create a new account, login, like posts, and submit new posts.
+Beside the technologies mentioned below, I used some JQuery functionality for DOM manipulation along with AngularJS, Because I was interested in utilizing both JQuery and AngularJS, for even more powerful and diversed implementation for the chosen problem.

 Technologies:
 ------------
-Client-side: AngularJS.
+Client-side: AngularJS, JQuery
-Server-side: SailsJS.
+Server-side: SailsJS
-NoSQL Database: MongoDB.
+NoSQL Database: MongoDB

 Client files:
 -------------